-- i.
-Whether the most recent data on M/WBE utilization in the absence of Race-Conscious APIs indicate that Professional Services contracts of this type have exhibited significant disparities in the utilization of available M/WBE Subcontractors and/or M/WBE Prime Contractors; - Whether race- and/or gender-neutral remedies alone are likely to fully eliminate any such disparities in the utilization of M/WBE Subcontractors and/or M/WBE Prime Contractors based upon past contract Award and Payment data; - iii.
-Whether a particular API is the least burdensome available remedy to non-M/WBE Respondents respondents or bidders that is narrowly-tailored and that can effectively eliminate the disparities in the utilization of M/WBEs in Professional Services contracts; and - Whether the particular API is appropriate for the specific type of Professional Services contract being procured.
+- Whether the most recent data on M/WBE utilization in the absence of Race-Conscious APIs indicate that Professional Services contracts of this type have exhibited significant disparities in the utilization of available M/WBE Subcontractors and/or M/WBE Prime Contractors; - ii.
+Whether race- and/or gender-neutral remedies alone are likely to fully eliminate any such disparities in the utilization of M/WBE Subcontractors and/or M/WBE Prime Contractors based upon past contract Award and Payment data; - iii.
+Whether a particular API is the least burdensome available remedy to non-M/WBE Respondents that is narrowly-tailored and that can effectively eliminate the disparities in the utilization of M/WBEs in iv.
+Whether the particular API is appropriate for the specific type of Professional Services contract being procured.